nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 <br>
 The general workflow of the `group /create` command is as follows:
-1. The user input provided is passed to `Splitlah`.
+1. The user input provided is passed to `SplitLah`.
-2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `GroupCreateCommand` object.
+2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `GroupCreateCommand` object.
 3. A `GroupCreateCommand#run` method is then invoked to run the `group /create` command.
 4. Once the command starts to run, `GroupCreateCommand` class checks if there are duplicates in the name list.
 5. If there are duplicates, a message indicating that name list contains duplicates is printed using `TextUi#printlnMessage`.